 (a) Persons whose jobs are not in the bargaining unit shall not perform bargaining unit work, except for purposes of instruction, in an emergency, or due to unforeseen short term circumstances, and provided that the act of performing the aforementioned work does not displace any bargaining unit Employee or reduce the hours of work or pay of any Employee.

 (b) An emergency is defined as any unexpected situation that arises that prohibits the Employer from providing the normal standard of service or endangers the wellbeing of the residents.

+(c) The Employer agrees not to supplement the work of the bargaining unit with staffing agency(s) where it results in the layoff or reduction of hours of work, or displacement of a regular employee.

+However, only after all eligible bargaining unit Employees have been given the opportunity to fill a vacant shift at their regular rate of pay, may the Employer choose to fill such vacant shift with a non bargaining unit staffing agency individual.

+3.03 EMPLOYMENT OF STUDENTS

+Any student employed under this collective agreement or any other provision like work practicum, work placement, cooperative experience program or special federal or provincial funded programs shall not displace Regular, Temporary or Casual Employees and the employment of students shall not result in the position abolishment or layoff of any Employee.

-3.03 No Employee shall be required or permitted to make any written or verbal agreement, which may be in conflict with this agreement.
+3.04 No Employee shall be required or permitted to make any written or verbal agreement, which may be in conflict with this agreement.